singharaj-usai/singharaj-usai/README.md

 ## Contact Me 📫

-I'm always open to exciting opportunities and collaborations.
 If you'd like to connect, discuss potential projects, or explore how we can work together, feel free to reach out to me through the following channels:

 * Email: usais@mail.gvsu.edu
 * Personal website: https://www.singharaj.com/